My journey to becoming a running coach

 I then had to participate in someone else’s session, which was hard as it was so cold.
 Fortunately, at that point, the assessors decided that it would be sensible to relocate into the sports hall.
 I was so grateful.

 At that point, I was able to relax and enjoy the other trainees’ sessions much more.
-One guy got us to run though mini hurdles (which I’ve always been bad at) and another got us to practise throwing balls.
-This should have been a straight-forward activity, but I’ve never been good at ball sports.
+One guy got us to run through mini hurdles (which I’ve always been bad at).
+Another got us to practise throwing balls.
+This should have been a straightforward activity, but I’ve never been good at ball sports.
 He asked me whether I had been making the adjustments that he suggested, but I had to admit that I had been so focused on catching the ball when my partner threw it to me that everything else had gone out of the window!

-The funniest part of the day was when one person decided to coach us on the basics of triple jump.
-He had a mixed group including an athletics coach who is very good at running, another athletics coach who previously ran and then Stu and I. Stu was in an athletics club as a teenager and although his specialisms were 800m and 1500m, I figure that he must have done some field events in the past.
+The funniest part of the day was when one person decided to coach us on the basics of the triple jump.
+He had a mixed group including an athletics coach who is very good at running, another athletics coach who previously ran and then Stu and I. Stu was in an athletics club as a teenager.
+Although his specialisms were 800m and 1500m, I figure that he must have done some field events in the past.
 I went to a ‘nice’ girls’ school in the days when girls didn’t do triple jump.
-I also was a failure at long jump – we tended to do it as standing log jump and I think my record was about 3ft.
-Anyway, the coach was great, the session was a lot of fun and that combined with the throwing session meant that my arms were very tired the next day.
+I also was a failure at long jump.
+We tended to do it as standing long jump and I think my record was about 3ft.
+Anyway, the coach was great.
+The session was a lot of fun and that combined with the throwing session meant that my arms were very tired the next day.

 Have you ever considered becoming a running coach?